 , PhD Student

-Dina Johar, PhD Student
+Dina Johar, PhD

-3) New approach to differentiate primary from latent toxoplasma gondii abortion through immunoglobulin and DNA interpretation.
+My epigenetic research project focuses on new approach to differentiate primary from latent toxoplasma gondii abortion through immunoglobulin and DNA interpretation.

 Ifeoluwa Elizabeth Adewumi, MSc Student